 Skip to content

-Hackers compromised the COO's email and silently redirected wire transfers for weeks.
-Traditional email security saw nothing wrong — the sender was real.
+Hackers compromised the COO's email account and silently redirected six wire transfers.
+SPF, DKIM, DMARC all passed.
+Traditional email security saw nothing wrong.
+The sender was real.
+The suss.
+API scores the pattern, not the envelope, at 90% risk.

 Hackers gain access to the COO's email account